 Toronto!
 The city was so much fun to see.
-My camera was along for the trip…so our good friend supplied directions to a park in the middle of the city, and early the next morning we prepared for who knows what?
+My camera was along for the trip, so our good friend supplied directions to a park in the middle of the city.
+Early the next morning we prepared for who knows what?

 Jackpot!
 West Don Park on July 17th.
 Let’s set the scene.
 Milkweed and thistle were in bloom and reaching peak.
 Butterflies, where?
 Everywhere!

 Limenitis arthemis arthemis and Red admirals are very, very closely related.

 Our instant butterfly here may well be a female.
 Females visit flowers much more frequently than males do.

 After enjoying so many Mourning cloaks, Monarchs, Tiger Swallowtails, Sphinx moths and countless skippers, the appearance of this White Admiral was dramatic.
 It was as if a member of the royal crown family suddenly entered the hall.